mpuzey/panda/README.md

 * Further integration tests
 * Terraform code around an AWS deployment (or similar) of the PANDA system
 * Proper mod 10 checks around NHS number
+* Uplift to the async Tornado handlers and MongoDB Driver for scalability